FaudSkury/Zadanie-Rekrutacyjne-Bartosz-Gembala/README.md

-This project was made with use of express.js, mongoose and TypeScript (I have kept all the vulnerable data in the code for the ease of use I am aware of the environmentals)
+This project was made with use of express.js, mongoose and TypeScript I have kept all the vulnerable data in the code for the ease of use.
+I am aware of the concept of environmentals.
+All services and databases will be droped after results.